Dhiraj Prasad Sahu

-Dhiraj Prasad Sahu (born 23 November 1959) is the politician from Indian National Congress Party.
-He was elected to Rajya Sabha from state of Jharkhand of the ticket of INC in July 2010.
+Dhiraj Prasad Sahu (born 23 November 1959) is an Indian businessman and a politician from the Indian National Congress Party.
+He was elected to Rajya Sabha from the state of Jharkhand on the ticket of INC in July 2010.

 Early life

 He is son of social worker Baldeo Sahu and Shushila Devi.
 He is brother of former member of parliament Shiv Prasad Sahu.

 He has studied B. A. and resides at Lohardaga.